-“These pieces,” she waves her hands towards the fine paintings before surrendering them to her heart again, “Are meant to be gently discovered.
+“These pieces,” she waves her hands towards her paintings before surrendering them to her heart again.
+“Are meant to be gently discovered.
 They are meant to live in a family, in a home, for a long time, and with each glance, with each bit of attention that you give it, you are meant to discover something new, something that wasn’t quite there before, and now it is.
 Why?
 Because you are a different person from the last time you saw it.”

 “Faraway Nearby” is an apt description of her pieces and of the artist herself.

 At first sight, the paintings remind you of a place you have once been to, whether in dreams or in a deeply embedded memory.
 Perhaps from a past life.

 There is the grand piano, untouched except during a family reunion.
 It stands masterfully in the great hall of a grandparent’s colonial.
 There is the grandiose chandelier looming over the theatre, sparkling in dim yellows that soften the theatregoers’ pensive face.

 Like white sails on the horizon, there is the ship leaving the dock, its sails blowing against a northeastern wind.
 You can almost hear a tune from long ago playing on a gramophone as spirits of the past move their dancing bodies in a now-defunct town hall.

 The paintings feel like home.
 Werp explains that destruction is an integral part of her process.
 She paints in the same manner that Renaissance artists painted, except in reverse.